TMR2005/E-Commerce/README.md

 ## Features

-- 🛍️ Product listing with images, and prices
+- Product listing with images, and prices
-- 🛒 Add to Cart
+- Add to Cart
-- 💳 Mock Checkout and Order history tracking
+- Mock Checkout and Order history tracking
-- ❤️ Add/Remove products from Favorites
+- Add/Remove products from Favorites
+- Filters based on prices has been implemeneted
-- 🗃️ Local data persistence using Room Database
+- Local data persistence using Room Database

 ## Tech Stack